SamofDatasets/sql-data-warehouse-project/README.md

 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 Enjoy exploring this project — feel free to fork, learn, and build on it!

----

-This project was inspired by **Baraa Khatib Salkini's SQL course**.